Zach Gowen: Juggalo Championship Wrestling (2007–2008; 2011–present)

+All Elite Wrestling (2025)

+Gowen made his All Elite Wrestling (AEW) debut on the May 8, 2025 episode of Collision as an audience member.
+During the show, he would be attacked by Ricochet, who proceeded to steal his prosthetic leg.
+On May 14 at Dynamite: Beach Break, Gowen was defeated by Ricochet.

 Personal life

 Gowen attended Eastern Michigan University, where he studied Secondary Education and Mathematics.
-He has four children, with his fiancée.
+He has four children with his wife.

 In 2016, Gowen competed in the Indianapolis qualifying round of the eighth season of American Ninja Warrior.
 He fell on the third obstacle, the fly wheels, and did not move on to the city finals.

+Gowen released a memoir, "High Risk Maneuvers" in 2018 and currently tours as a motivational speaker for kids.

+In August 2023, He delivered a presentation titled "Don't Quit Your Daydream" at Western Nevada College.
+During this event, he recounted overcoming significant life obstacles, emphasizing the importance of perseverance and self-belief.